Spirits love to help and tease the living on both floors of the building.

 In the past, the Lady in Red has appeared to unsuspecting people who were alone in the bar or in other parts of the building.

-She is reported to just stand there, looking at the person, and then slowly fades away.
+She is reported to just stand there, looking at the person, before slowly fades away.

 In the past, people have reported that they were touched by an unseen entity in the bar and other places in the building.

 People have reported having “odd, strange feelings,” in the bar and other parts of the building.